vkopytin/web-media/README.md

 - Properties Data Binding
 - Data selectors and Commands

 The declarative UI programming provides clear UI structure.
-It is used by React.
+It is done in React.
 With Angular it can be achieved even with smaller efforts.
 Eventually with some efforts it can be done for other frameworks.

 ### How to run the application.
 After checkout